Using Employees as Influencers

 You’re an influencer.
-When you talk about the restaurant you ate at, the film you just watched, or the new app you downloaded; you’re influencing the opinion of those in your circle.
+When you talk about the restaurant you had dinner at, the film you just watched, or the new app you downloaded; you’re influencing the opinion of those in your circle.
 If you’re trusted and well respected, that’s a lot of power.
 It’s no wonder online marketers are enlisting more influencers than ever to help build their brands.
 Influencers start conversations, increase reach, and generate engagement.
 Depending on the audience you’re looking to reach, influencers don’t need to be someone with millions of followers on their social channels.
 Anyone can be an Influencer.

 Looking to employees/volunteers as potential influencers is a great place to start.
 These individuals know the organization well and will directly benefit from their efforts.
 Those who would make a good influencer should be involved within the community and participate in events and outings.

-One of Digital Giants’ clients recently hosted an organization wide fundraiser with the goal of increasing the number of donations from outside of the organization.
+One of Digital Giants’ clients recently hosted an organization-wide fundraiser with the goal of increasing the number of donations from outside of the organization.
 This fundraiser took place on one day across all of the organization’s locations.
 Digital Giants proposed the idea of using their staff/volunteers as influencers to help achieve their goals.
 This was positioned as an internal competition to see who could raise the most money.

 The first step was to determine who would be an influencer.
 The client had a number of different departments so we suggested they ask those who were most active or lead that department.
-In addition to these participants there were also mid level managers involved.
+In addition to these participants, there were also mid-level managers involved.

 Once we had determined who would be an influencer we outlined what was expected of them throughout the campaign.
 Each influencer was provided with a branded avatar for their social profiles and a unique URL to track their performance.
 They would use this URL in their content and posts during the campaign.

 Before the day of the event, we asked the influencers to share messaging across their social channels to raise awareness for the event and to inform their followers that they were raising money for the cause.